diaspora/north-star/contents/blog/articles/2015-03-27-support-diaspora-development-via-bountysource.md

 ### Things to be aware of

 While Bountysource is a good solution, it is not free of charge.
 Users placing bounties or donating to the team on Bountysource need to be aware that Bountysource takes a 10% cut of any bounties paid out.
-Also, when you place a bounty on an issue, it is generally there until the issue is resolved – there is no “I changed my mind”, at least not yet.
+Also, when you place a bounty on an issue, it is generally there until the issue is resolved – there is no "I changed my mind", at least not yet.
 So before placing a bounty, make sure to note that the money is then placed permanently, until it is given to someone solving the issue.
-However, the Bountysource team will refund bounties if an issue is closed as a “won't fix” by the project team.
+However, the Bountysource team will refund bounties if an issue is closed as a "won't fix" by the project team.

 ### Great, tell me where to go!

 [You can find the diaspora* team on Bountysource](https://www.bountysource.com/teams/diaspora).
 You can search for issues, view backers, existing bounties and of course post bounties here.
 As a developer this is where you will submit your claim once you start working on an issue.

-Any issues that have bounties are also labeled as “bounty” [in our issue tracker](https://github.com/diaspora/diaspora/issues?q=is%3Aopen+is%3Aissue+label%3Abounty).
+Any issues that have bounties are also labeled as "bounty" [in our issue tracker](https://github.com/diaspora/diaspora/issues?q=is%3Aopen+is%3Aissue+label%3Abounty).
 The highest bounty ($163) is currently for the API.
 There are currently 13 issues with a bounty, totalling to an amount of $523.
 Recently one developer got paid $70 for implementing contacts management in the mobile app, which will be part of the next release of diaspora*!

 [![Bountysource Badge](https://www.bountysource.com/badge/team?team_id=23714&style=bounties_received)](https://www.bountysource.com/teams/diaspora/issues)